 As the dust around language tools clears up, though, we’re finding the name of the game isn’t so much replacement as it is integration.
 The content team of the future is one who’s made AI part of their strategy: Teams can streamline the content creation process by familiarizing themselves with learning models ASAP.

 Why “familiarize” and not “farm out every last character”?
 We’ll explain a few sections below, but it’s increasingly important that marketers try their hand at upping content volume with language processing tools.
 The potential routes for someone to come into contact with your content are endless, and as marketing tools become more powerful, we’re watching those avenues multiply.
 Successful content teams have a story for each of them—a blog, a guide, a webinar, a post, a quiz—and they have limited time and resources to build them.

 At least until now, when a content marketer can fast-track an asset’s ideation and creation with AI.
 As with the copywriter, asking a language processor to give you ideas for an article on subject X, or even write the article will result in content at a moment’s notice.
 The prospects of that turnaround are unbeatable (though not without fault), and call for deep experimentation on the part of marketers in the coming years.

 Okay, you knew this one would be here.
 It was the images of cats in spaceships and Shreks riding Donkeys that kickstarted the renewed cultural interest in AI-generated-anything.
-Its use in design is still a topic of debate, but as with the writers above, they’re finding value in the potential for ideation and streamlining of cumbersome design processes.
+AI in design is still a topic of debate, but as with the writers above, they’re finding value in the potential for ideation and streamlining of cumbersome design processes.